 The first few times you use this formula can feel scary or awkward.
 But as you practice and speak more openly about your emotions and experiences, you’ll notice this formula integrating itself into your daily conversations, and I believe you’ll find yourself connecting more authentically and intimately by offering your true self to others.

 Have you experienced difficulty in communicating in your marriage?
 Have you found yourself at a standstill in your arguments, completely gridlocked and moving nowhere?
 Are you running low on hope that things will change?
-Here at Restored Hope, we want to help you break through those blocks to communication in your marriage and relationships, experiencing genuine connection with those you love.
-We are a Novi and Ann Arbor based therapy clinic using Gottman Method Couples Therapy to encourage healthy, whole relationships.
-Give us a call at 734.656.8191 or fill out the form here to talk with us today.
+Here at Restored Hope, I want to help you break through those blocks to communication in your marriage and relationships, experiencing genuine connection with those you love.
+Restored Hope is an Ann Arbor based therapy clinic where I use Gottman Method Couples Therapy to encourage healthy, whole relationships.
+Give me a call at 734.656.8191 or fill out the form here to talk with me today.